yisiox/tp/docs/UserGuide.md

 Windows, MacOS and Linux are examples of operating systems.

 #### Parameter
 A detail that a command expects to be entered by the user.
-For example, name is a parameter of the `add` command.
+For example, `n\NAME` is a parameter of the `add` command.

 #### Prefix
+A detail that is part of a parameter, and is before the field.
+For example, `n\` is a prefix of the `n\NAME` parameter.